madelenedahlgren/2017-07-16-gapminder-demo/README.md

 Code from a Software carpentry workshop held at UCSF on July 15 and 16, 2017

-We can also add text from our local machines
+We can also add paragraphs from our local machines